West High School Alumni Association Bylaws

 Article IX: Parliamentary Authority

-Robert’s Rules of Order Newly Revised shall govern the association in all cases to which they are it is applicable and in which they are it is not inconsistent with these bylaws and any special rules of orders the association may adopt.
+Robert’s Rules of Order Newly Revised shall govern the association in all cases to which it is applicable and in which it is not inconsistent with these bylaws and any special rules of orders the association may adopt.

 Article X: Amendment of Bylaws